lmmonline/parity_code/readme.rst

 In the context of quantum physics, parity is a type of symmetric relation.
 Now save and commit.

-Now save and try git diff before committing.
+Now save and try git diff before committing.de

-Add some more text for the pupose of examining the results of the git checkout command
+Add some more text for the pupose of examining the results of the git checkout commandDelete me please -----------**Delete me please**---------------Delete me please.